needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

 The command stream consists of the current tick and the horizontal and vertical movements.
-In the same fashion as `Rpc`, you need to set up `ICommandData` with some systems to handle the command as follows:
+You need to set up `ICommandData` with some systems to handle the command as follows:

 ```c#
 public class NetCubeSendCommandSystem : CommandSendSystem<CubeInput>